GerHobbelt/HTMLawed/htmLawed_README.txt

   1.0.4 - 10 March 2008.
 Improved corrections for 'blockquote', 'form', 'map' and 'noscript'

   1.0.3 - 3 March 2008.
-Character entities for soft-hyphens are now replaced with spaces (instead of being removed); a bug allowing 'td' directly inside 'table' fixed; 'safe' '$config' parameter added
+Character entities for soft-hyphens are now replaced with spaces (instead of being removed); fix for a bug allowing 'td' directly inside 'table'; '$config["safe"]' introduced

   1.0.2 - 13 February 2008.
 Improved implementation of '$config["keep_bad"]'